 Labor statistics specifically for Granite Quarry are not available through the U.S. Bureau of Labor Statistics.
 Unemployment rates in Rowan County have shown a steady downward trend from 12.5% in 2011 to 4.0% in 2019, bet then jumped up to 7.7% in 2020, likely due to the impacts of the COVID global pandemic.
-Rowan County quickly reduced the 2020 spike in unemployment and in July 2022 achieved an even lower unemployment rate than pre-pandemic rates.
+Rowan County quickly reduced the 2020 spike in unemployment and in July 2022 achieved an even lower unemployment (This space left blank intentionally) rate than pre-pandemic rates.